-3.21.1 Startup Script
+3.19.1 Startup Script

 Use the Startup Script window to create your own scripts which will be executed after all of the initialization scripts are run - right after the router is turned on or rebooted.
-To save the script press the Apply button.
+The changes in settings will apply after pressing the Apply button.

-Any changes made to a startup script will take effect next time the router is power cycled or rebooted.
+Any changes to the Startup Script will take effect the next time the router is power cycled or rebooted.
 This can be done with the Reboot button in the Administration section, or by SMS message.